State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: (2+1) REMPI of H

 The state-selectivity of (2+1) REMPI is compromised by the non-resonant ionization step from the \EState intermediate state.
-However, we expect the vibrational state to remain predominantly preserved due to a high Franck-Condon overlap between the inner well of \EState state and the $X\;^2\Sigma_g^+$ ionic ground state.
-Experimental and theoretical studies of the vibrational branching ratio for the REMPI scheme~\cite{anderson1984resonance, rudolph19872+, cornaggia1987photo} show that ionization from $\nu' = 0$ leaves the vibrational quantum number unchanged with $\approx$ \qty{90}{\percent} probability.
-In our setup, the vibrational selectivity is further enhanced due to large photodissociation rates for $\nu^+ > 0$ .
-This means that the ionization probability for $\nu^+>0$ is suppressed (see Appendix~\ref{sec:simulation}), and the photoionization should therefore result in a loading of almost pure $\nu^+=0$ from $\nu'=0$.
+However, we expect the vibrational state to remain predominantly preserved due to a high Franck-Condon overlap between the inner well of the \EState state and the $X\;^2\Sigma_g^+$ ionic ground state~\cite{ritchie1982three}.
+Experimental and theoretical studies of the vibrational branching ratio for the REMPI scheme~\cite{anderson1984resonance, rudolph19872+, cornaggia1987photo} show that ionization from $\nu' = 0$ leaves the vibrational quantum number unchanged with about \qty{90}{\percent} probability.
+In our setup, the vibrational selectivity is further enhanced due to large photodissociation cross sections for loaded \Htwop with $\nu^+ > 0$.
+This means that the loading probability per pulse for $\nu^+>0$ is suppressed and the photoionization results in a loading probability of $\nu^+=0$ from $\nu'=0$ of $\sim 99.5\%$ (see Appendix~\ref{sec:simulation}).

 We also expect the rotational quantum number to remain unchanged with high probability in the last ionization step.
-Since the bound electrons in the \EState state can be approximated with an atomic $s$-orbital, the ejected photoelectron as a result of a dipole interaction with the ionizing photon will mainly result in an $l=1$ partial wave \cite{dill1972angular, willitsch2005rovibronic}.
+Since the bound electrons in the \EState state can be approximated with an atomic $s$ orbital, the ejected photoelectron as a result of a dipole interaction with the ionizing photon will mainly result in an $l=1$ partial wave \cite{dill1972angular, willitsch2005rovibronic}.
 In the creation of an $l=1$ photoelectron, the additional angular momentum of $\hbar$ coming from the ionizing photon is therefore mostly transferred to the photoelectron, and the rotation of the molecule is largely unaffected.
 We estimate the probability of $L^+ = L'$ to be \qty{84}{\percent} from previous studies of the photoelectron angular distribution for this REMPI process (see Appendix~\ref{sec:theory}).